 Voluntarily Disclosure Exercise in view of AEOI

 A Tax Advisor Pte Ltd can assist you in voluntary disclosure and mitigate the penalties impose by the Inland Revenue Authority of Singapore (IRAS).
 We can also help if you have income which is not taxed in any country and wish to recognize the income in Singapore.
-Just email us or contact us at and we shall arrange for a meeting with you shortly.
+Just email us and we shall arrange for a meeting with you shortly.